 - Annihilation (2018): As Lena and her teammates explore an abandoned building within the mysterious "shimmer", they find the grotesque remains of a member of a previous expeditionary force in a drained swimming pool.
 The man's legs project from a mass of what looks like fungal material growing along the side of the pool, while his skull and torso are suspended from similar growths that have taken root further up.

-- Bright: As Ward and Jakoby are investigating the hideout of suspected magic-users, they encounter the "remains" of Larika, an elf woman whose torso, head, and arms have fused to a crater in the wall the rest of her having disintegrated in the blast that caused the crater.
-Her ribs/ vertebrae have transformed into spindly, glowing struts that protrude from torso and anchor what's left of her in place.
+- Bright: As Ward and Jakoby are investigating the hideout of suspected magic-users, they encounter the "remains" of Larika, an elf woman whose torso, head, and arms have fused to a crater in the wall the rest of her body having disintegrated in the magical blast that caused the crater.
+Her ribs and vertebrae have transformed into spindly, glowing struts that protrude from her torso to anchor it in place.
 Larika is later revealed to be alive in this state (albeit not for long).
 Her condition was cause by a rogue blast of magic from the wand she tried to use to assassinate Tikka.

 - Lord of Illusions: The Evil Sorcerer Nix punishes his cult for bringing him back from the grave by briefly turning the floor into quicksand and causing them all to suffocate.
 Afterwards, some of them are only partially buried, with torsos and arms sticking out of the solid floor.
 One of them is still alive and conscious enough to grab D'Amour.

 - The Philadelphia Experiment: As one of several thing that have Gone Horribly Wrong, several of the crewmen end up fused to the deckplates, while still alive after the titular ship accidentally time-travels.